Namrota/Credit-Card-Fraud-Detection/README.md

 Apart from this, the other ways are:

-Manipulation/alteration of genuine cards
-Creation of counterfeit cards
+Manipulation/alteration of genuine cards, Creation of counterfeit cards, Stolen/lost credit cards, and Fraudulent telemarketing
-Stolen/lost credit cards
-Fraudulent telemarketing

 ## Objective:
 To predict fraudulent credit card transactions with the help of machine learning models.